How Do You Know If You Have Depression: 11 Hidden Signs and How to Manage Them

-A person may experience sadness and purposely choose to hide it from others, or they may not realize they are experiencing depression.
-While it’s common for people to feel sad with depression, there are other less obvious signs people often overlook.
+While it’s common for people to feel sad with depression, there are other less obvious or hidden signs of depression people often overlook.
 If you think you may be experiencing depression, paying attention to the signs and being aware of what you’re feeling is essential.
 A licensed therapist can also help you navigate your depression diagnosis and management.
+Note that this article does not cover bipolar disorder, which, although also a mood disorder, is separate and different from depression.

 Do you find yourself eating more unhealthy foods or skipping meals?
 A sign of depression can be eating too little or too much.
 Food is known to be used for comfort while feeling emotional.
 Or, if your mood is low, you may not feel like eating much.
 As a result, your weight may fluctuate up or down.
 The severity of a person’s depression symptoms may also vary depending on how they view themselves or body type.